Internship Training Manual

 Cathy Batka, Ph.D.
 (812-871-4018), is a local psychologist, and former IU CAPS internship training member, with whom interns can consult about obtaining personal therapy.
 Dr. Batka works with the understanding that these consultations are confidential and not to be shared with CAPS staff.

-Convenient parking is available to interns through the office of Parking Operations.
+Convenient parking is available to interns by permit through the office of Parking Operations.
 Interns have unlimited access to the university’s extensive library system, with over 5,000,000 holdings.
 The Herman B Wells Library, IU Bloomington’s main library, is located across the street from the Student Health Center.
 PsycARTICLES, PsycINFO and many information retrieval systems are available at CAPS via Ethernet.
 Indiana University’s extensive recreational sports facilities including exercise rooms, swimming pools, squash and racquetball courts, basketball courts, and tennis courts, are available for use.
-Nonstudents are required to pay a per-use fee for some facilities and/or purchase a recreational sports pass.
+Non-students are required to pay a per-use fee for some facilities and/or purchase a recreational sports pass.

 In order to promote the health and well-being of employees, students, and other constituents, all Indiana University campuses are tobacco-free.